erno-szabados/maracas/README.md

 ## Description

-Maracas allows users to select an audio input source and record audio, saving it as a WAV file.
+Maracas allows users to select an audio input source and record audio, saving it as a WAV file to the desktop.
+It shows the time elapsed since beginning of the recording.

 ## Dependencies